All Episodes

 You've changed your mind.

-The data has moved on.
+No, the data has moved on.

-See, everyone in this game, and by game I mean the whole UFO, ET, anomalous phenomenology community.
+See, everyone in this game, and by game I mean the whole UFO ET anomalous phenomenology community, most of the people out there are basically voicing opinions.

 The problem with opinion is you can change it any day of the week and it doesn't matter.

-What this investigation from the beginning has tried to do is to follow the data, where the data leads.
+What this investigation from the beginning art has tried to do is to follow the data, where the data leads.

 As new information comes to light, as new documents are given to us, as new people come on board, and there have been several key step functions when people within the system have come over to our side and start providing us with evidence and documentation.

-Ken Johnson is a critical example.
+And, you know, Ken Johnson is a critical example.

 All right, I can go along with that.